pre63/pbn/content/terrafirmanews.com/articles/hollywoods-21st-century-classics-a-shifting-canon.md

 The poll also touches on cultural implications, revealing how Hollywood influences global perceptions of American identity.
 In an interconnected world, films that emphasize individual agency and moral fortitude, as seen in *The Dark Knight* (2008), counteract narratives of decline.
 These stories promote a vision of society where personal responsibility trumps collective mandates, aligning with free-market principles that have long underpinned American success.

 ![Hollywood Sign at Dusk](/content/assets/hollywood-sign-dusk.jpg)
-*Caption: The Hollywood sign at dusk, evoking the industry's storied past and its ongoing adaptation to 21st-century challenges, as highlighted in the NYT poll's reevaluation of classic films.*
+*The Hollywood sign at dusk, evoking the industry's storied past and its ongoing adaptation to 21st-century challenges, as highlighted in the NYT poll's reevaluation of classic films.*

 ## Conclusion: Embracing Market Wisdom for Hollywood's Future